 Blenheim wineries are worth a visit too.

-As for the North island, I enjoyed Rotarua and the Northlands - but still prefer the south island! over 10 years ago
+As for the North island, I enjoyed Rotarua and the Northlands - but still prefer the south island! almost 12 years ago